 Discover the career path of Rui Hachimura, from the first major opportunity to industry-changing achievements.

 Rui Hachimura is a Japanese professional basketball player currently playing for the Los Angeles Lakers in the NBA.
-He's a versatile player, comfortable at both small forward and power forward.
-Hachimura gained prominence playing college basketball for the Gonzaga Bulldogs before being drafted ninth overall by the Washington Wizards in the 2019 NBA draft.
-His early success led to his selection to the NBA All-Rookie Second Team in 2020.
-He also represents the Japan national team in international competitions.
+He gained prominence playing college basketball for the Gonzaga Bulldogs before being drafted ninth overall by the Washington Wizards in the 2019 NBA draft.
+He was recognized for his early performance, earning a spot on the NBA All-Rookie Second Team in 2020.
+Hachimura represents Japan on the national team and is capable of playing both small forward and power forward positions.

-On December 29, 2013, Rui Hachimura led Meisei High School to a 92–78 victory over Fukuoka University Ohori in the All-Japan High School Tournament, scoring 32 points and securing the team's second title.
+On December 29, 2013, Rui Hachimura led the Meisei High School basketball team to its second title in the All-Japan High School Tournament, scoring 32 points in a 92–78 win over Fukuoka University Ohori.

-In 2013, at the FIBA Asia U16 Championship in Iran, Rui Hachimura averaged 22.8 points, 12.6 rebounds, and 2.8 blocks, leading his team to a third-place finish.
+At the 2013 FIBA Asia U16 Championship in Iran, Rui Hachimura averaged 22.8 points, 12.6 rebounds and 2.8 blocks, guiding his team to a third-place finish.

 In 2014, Rui Hachimura helped his team win the All-Japan High School Tournament for a second straight year.